Janet Kitz: Other works

 Kitz served as a board member on the Society for the Prevention of Cruelty to Animals in Halifax, the Women's Auxiliary of the Isaac Walton Killam Hospital for Children and as chair of the Point Pleasant Park Commission.
-In 1999 she wrote the book A History of Point Pleasant Park.
-Kitz also wrote the biography of the Canadian-American architect Andrew Cobb in 2014, Andrew Cobb: Architect and Artist.
+In 1999, she wrote the book A History of Point Pleasant Park.
+Kitz also wrote the biography of the Canadian-American architect Andrew R. Cobb in 2014, Andrew Cobb: Architect and Artist.